plenus-cloud/plenuslb/README.md

       addAddressesToInterface: true
       interfaceName: pl0
 ```

+cloudIntegration declares the cloud provider where plenuslb will create the ips.
+At the moment only "hetzner" is supported, and accepts a single parameter "token" which must contain an Hetzner API key; the ips will be created in the project that the API keys are authorized for, this must be the same project where the kubernetes cluster has been created.

 To have an ephemeral ip assigned create a service with type: LoadBalancer and no externalIPs